 We typically fund the cash requirements of our operations in the U.S. through intercompany charges for products, license fees and corporate services.
 However, in some markets such as Mainland China, where we have lower intercompany charges, we may be unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
-As of December 31, 2014, we had \$45.3 million in cash denominated in Chinese RMB.
+As of December 31, 2015, we had \$69.2 million in cash denominated in Chinese RMB.

-In addition, as of December 31, 2014, we had \$8.2 million in cash denominated in bolivar.
+In addition, as of December 31, 2015, we had \$4.3 million in monetary assets denominated in Venezuela bolivars.
 Currency exchange restrictions enacted by the government of Venezuela require approval from the government's currency control organization for our subsidiary in Venezuela to obtain U.S. dollars at an official exchange rate to pay for imported products or to repatriate dividends to the United States.